ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

   session or adjust the `bReset_Setup` variable at the top of the page from `bReset_Setup <- F` once to `T`.
 - In `_Setup.R`, you will find:
-  - A check on the environment: development or production
+  - A check on the environment: `ceda` or otherwise
   - Settings for packages and functions:
     - libraries + preferences for specific functions in case of conflicts